-Appendix XX contains a variety of possible approaches to the 10-year funding plan.
+Appendix XX contains a variety of three possible approaches to the 10-year funding plan.
 These include:

-- Funding all backlog projects in order of rank, before funding any future need projects - Due to the high volume of backlog projects, this approach would not fund any future need projects. - Dedicating 80% of the CIP budget to backlog projects and 20% to future need projects, in order of rank.
+- Funding all annual backlog projects, the top 3 future need projects, and devoting the remaining budget to backlog projects. - Dedicating 80% of the CIP budget to backlog projects and 20% to future need projects, in order of rank. - Funding_all-backlog projects in order of rank, before funding any future need projects Due to the high volume of backlog projects, this approach would not fund any future need projects. - Dodicating 80% of the CIP budget to backlog projects and 20% to future need projects in order of rank.